Storage of Wills and Powers of Attorney

 Storing of Wills

 Alternative storage locations would be a fire proof safe at home, or your refrigerator or freezer (though ensure your documents are in a sealed container to avoid any water damage).
-You may also store an original Will at the Ottawa Court House for a nominal fee of $25.
-To do so, you simply need to bring your original Will, photo identification, and the $25 fee to the Estates Office, at the Ottawa Court House, 161 Elgin Street.
-While you are there, you will need to complete a form provided at the Estates Office counter.
-(Please see my website for a sample form entitled “Depositing your Will at the Court House”).
-Storing of Powers of Attorney The process of storing Powers of Attorney differs greatly from Wills.
-Unlike Wills, the Powers of Attorney should not be kept in a safety deposit box because they cannot easily be accessed by an attorney.
-I advise that the Powers of Attorney should be kept in the client Will manual which I provide at the time of signing your Will and Powers.
+You may also store an original Will at the Ottawa Court House for a nominal fee of $20.
+To do so, you simply need to bring your original Will, photo identification, and the $20 fee to the Estates Office, at the Ottawa Court House, 161 Elgin Street and complete a form provided at the Estates Office counter.

 Storing of Powers of Attorney

-The process of storing Powers of Attorney differs greatly from Wills.
-Unlike Wills, the Powers of Attorney should not be kept in a safety deposit box because they cannot easily be accessed by an attorney.
-I advise that the Powers of Attorney should be kept in the client Will manual which I provide at the time of signing your Will and Powers.
+Storing Powers of Attorney differs greatly from Wills.
+Unlike Wills, the Powers of Attorney should not be kept in a safety deposit box because they cannot be accessed by an attorney.
+I advise that the Powers of Attorney should be kept in the client Will manual which I provide during the signing of your Will and Powers.